-August 22, 2019
+July 25, 2019

-Psychological scientists doing basic behavioral research can take a deep breath - kind of.
-The National Institutes of Health (NIH) is delaying for 2 years some of the clinical-trials requirements it earlier attempted to impose on basic research.
+Psychological scientists doing basic behavioral research can take a deep breath-kind of.
+The National Institutes of Health (NIH) is delaying for two years some of the clinical trials requirements it earlier attempted to impose on basic research.

-Over the past several years, APS and other organizations and individuals have actively opposed a series of NIH policy changes that classified basic research with humans as clinical trials and introduced new requirements for scientists conducting basic research with human subjects, including that scientists register and report basic research with humans on ClinicalTrials.gov, a website designed for clinicaltrials research.
-There was unanimous agreement in the scientific community in support of appropriate registration and reporting - the opposition in this case was to the requirement that ClinicalTrials.gov be the platform.
+Over the past two or more years, APS and other organizations and individuals have actively opposed a series of NIH policy changes that classified basic research with humans as clinical trials and introduced new requirements for scientists conducting basic research with human subjects, including that scientists register and report basic research with humans on ClinicalTrials.gov, a website designed for clinical trials research.
+There was unanimous agreement in the scientific community in support of appropriate registration and reporting-the opposition in this case was to the requirement that ClinicalTrials.gov be the platform.